Ember Blog

 Enterprise project management software solves real problems.
 Just not the ones most small teams have.

-Jira is the standard for large engineering organizations for good reason.
-For small teams and solo creators, that same depth becomes a source of constant friction.
-Here's what a better fit looks like.
+Jira is the standard for large engineering orgs.
+For small teams and solo creators, that same depth becomes constant friction.
+Here's what fits better.

 A cluttered desk with notebooks, sticky notes, and an open laptop, representing an overwhelming system.